Create a culture that means business™

 Every organization’s culture is different, and it’s important to retain what makes your company unique.
 However, the cultures of high-performing organizations consistently reflect certain qualities that you should seek to cultivate:

-• Appreciation can take many forms: a public kudos, a note of thanks, or a promotion.
+- Embraces culture of appreciation: This can take many forms, from a public kudos to a note of thanks, or a promotion.
 A culture of appreciation is one in which all team members frequently provide recognition and thanks for the contributions of others.

 1. Excel in recognition

 Recognizing the contributions of all team members has a far-reaching, positive effect on organizational culture.
-Experts agree that when an organization makes appreciating employees part of its culture, important metrics like employee engagement, retention, and productivity improve.
+When an organization makes appreciating employees part of its culture, important metrics like employee engagement, retention, and productivity improve.

 Making recognition part of your culture means it should be frequent, not something saved for milestones or work anniversaries.
-Companies who invest in consistent social recognition see a remarkable business impact: they are four times more likely to increase stock prices, twice more likely to improve NPS scores, and twice more likely to improve individual performances.
+Companies who invest in consistent social recognition see a remarkable business impact.

 Monetary recognition is valuable as well.
 Consider a points-based recognition program that will allow employees to easily build up point balances that can be redeemed for a reward that’s meaningful to them.